vikassinghrathore/spring-boot-pcf/README.md

 - CCS and CES Microservices
 - Route Services

-This course would be a perfect first step as an introduction to PCF and the Cloud.
+First step as an introduction to PCF and the Cloud.

 You will be using deploying a variety of projects to Pivotal Cloud Foundry (PCF) .
 These projects are created with  React (Frontend Framework), Spring Boot (REST API Framework), Spring (Dependency Management), Spring Security (Authentication and Authorization - Basic and JWT), BootStrap (Styling Pages), Maven (dependencies management), Node (npm), Visual Studio Code (TypeScript IDE), Eclipse (Java IDE) and Tomcat Embedded Web Server.
 We will help you set up each one of these.